-I wanted to make a TWO THE MOON cake topper for the shop because space-theme everything is trending hard and I know this will be a popular theme for 2nd birthday parties.
+Outer space themes are trending for kids decor and I know this will be popular for parties too.
 I was browsing Pinterest to see what kind of cakes people are doing and let me tell you....it's insanity!

 People are actually baking the whole galaxy inside of a cake so when you cut the cake you can see planets.
 And there are "mirror glaze galaxy cakes" that they have the audacity to call "easy."

-To the moms of the world who just like to bake, I'll be keeping it realistic over here with a cake you can decorate before Paw Patrol is over.
+To the moms of the world who aren't professional bakers, I'll be keeping it realistic over here with a cake you can decorate before Bluey is over.
 Anyone can slap the word "easy" in their title but it means nothing.
 Those gold-leaf galaxy cakes are Pinterest-fails waiting to happen unless you're a professional.
 THIS moon cake really is easy enough for anybody to make.

 As always, here's a little cake topper love to get the party started because who wants to pipe words with frosting?